antheamonod/FluPCA/README.md

 ## Running Tree PCA and Reproducing Projective Visualizations
 Please ensure that the files in the `Data` and `Software` directories are downloaded, and set your working directory to this location.

 The tree PCA routines essentially produce the same output for their respective metrics: a second-order principal component as a surface (more precisely: a locus, in the BHV setting; and a tropical triangle, in the tropical setting), whose boundaries are given by three points (trees); and projections of the dataset onto this component.
+The software we provide in this repository creates the plots for the analyses of each of our 21 influenza datasets, given in the `Figures` directory.

 BHV PCA is implemented by GeoPhytter+ on our datasets in a Linux terminal as follows:
 ```